Antisemitism in Islam: Adoption of Jewish practices

-Judaism in Islamic theology
+Judaism in Quranic theology

 According to Bernard Lewis, there is nothing in Islamic theology, with one single exception, that can be considered refutations of Judaism or ferocious anti-Jewish diatribes.
 Lewis and Chanes suggest that, for a variety of reasons, Muslims were not antisemitic for the most part.
 The Quran, like Judaism, orders Muslims to profess strict monotheism.
 It also rejects the stories of Jewish deicide as a blasphemous absurdity, and other similar stories in the Gospels play no part in the Muslim educational system.
 The Quran does not present itself as a fulfillment of the Hebrew Bible but rather a restoration of its original message (see Tahrif for such claimed alterations and Tawrat for the Islamic understanding of the Torah as an Islamic holy book).
 In such a line of argument, no clash of interpretations between Judaism and Islam can arise.

 In addition, Lewis argues that the Quran lacks the popular Western traditions of 'guilt and betrayal'.
 Rosenblatt and Pinson suggest that the Quran teaches tolerance toward Judaism as a fellow monotheistic faith.